img-pro/bandwidth-saver/readme.txt

 = Why Try It =

+* **Safe to try on any site.** Does not touch your database or existing files.
 * **No DNS changes required.** Works with any hosting setup.
 * **No Cloudflare account needed** for the Managed option.
 * **Nothing to configure.** Install, activate, done.
-* **Safe to disable.** Your site instantly goes back to normal.
+* **Safe to disable.** Your site instantly returns to normal.
-* **No database changes.** Settings are stored cleanly in a single option.
-* **Works with any theme or page builder.** Tested with Elementor, Beaver Builder, Divi, Bricks, Gutenberg, and more.
+* **Works with any theme or page builder.** Does not modify templates or file structures.
 * **Works with image optimization plugins.** ShortPixel, Imagify, Smush, EWWW, and others.
 * **Supports all image formats.** JPG, PNG, GIF, WebP, AVIF, SVG.
+* **Handles large sites with ease.** Designed for everything from small blogs to high-traffic, image-rich websites.

 = Two Ways to Use =

 **Managed (Recommended for most users)**
 One click setup.
 We handle the Cloudflare Worker and R2 storage.
 No Cloudflare account needed.

-The Managed plan costs $9.99 per month and includes up to 500 GB of storage and 5 TB of monthly bandwidth.
-This is more than enough for most small and medium WordPress sites.
+The Managed plan costs $9.99 per month and includes up to 500 GB of cached image storage and up to 5 TB of monthly bandwidth as soft limits.
+This comfortably supports everything from small blogs to large, image-heavy WordPress installations.

 **Self-Hosted (Free)**
 For technical users who prefer running Cloudflare on their own account.
 You control the infrastructure and pay Cloudflare directly (usually $0/month on their free tier).